qmuli/qmuli/README.md

 - packages/zips up the executable to be used by lambda
 - uploads those to the qmulus S3 bucket (named with <my-unique-name>)

-After that is deployed, just create a new CF stack
+After that is deployed, just create a new CF stack:

 `simple-s3-copy <same-globally-unique-name-as-above> cf create`

 And voila, you should now have the example deployed and working.
 Try uploading a small file into the 'incoming' bucket, you should see the same file copied automatically to the 'outgoing' bucket.

+To monitor the status of the stack and view the stack outputs:

+`simple-s3-copy <same-globally-unique-name-as-above> cf describe`

-To destroy a stack use the following command
+To destroy a stack:

 `simple-s3-copy <same-globally-unique-name-as-above> cf destroy`